From the category archives:

 Well, I’ve got them surrounded by great people and a good support system that I hope pulls through for them.
 That’s how you do it.

-in Cancer Sucks, Dude, Kidz
+Cancer Sucks,

 My youngest daughter is eight years old and in the third grade.
 Going by those statistics I’d wage a bet that this is the last year she’s going to believe in Santa Claus.
 In order to prove that he exists she tests him every year by throwing in a monkey wrench on her list.
 This year is no different.